Dawnie2021/javascript-random-password-generator/README.md

 # javascript-random-password-generator

-## This is a random password generator built using Javascript functions, if-else conditions, prompts, and alerts.
+## This is a random password generator built using Javascript functions, if-else conditions, prompts, alerts, and a for loop.

 ## Screenshot
 ![Alt text](assets/images/screenshot.png)